RyotaUshio/unname/README.md

 This will create an _anonymized copy_ of your project in `<OUTPUT_DIRECTORY>`.

-You can also run `grep -r "Your Name" <OUTPUT_DIRECTORY>` to verify your name is not accidentally left in the git repository.
+You could also run `grep -r "Your Name" <OUTPUT_DIRECTORY>` to verify your name is not accidentally left in the git repository.

+### Recommended setup

+1. Create `scripts/anonymize` with the following content:
+    ```sh
+    #!/usr/bin/env bash

+    uvx unname -o .unname/code --exclude scripts/anonymize
+    zip .unname/code.zip -r .unname/code
+    ```
+2. Make it executable: `chmod +x scripts/anonymize`
+3. Add `.unname` to your `.gitignore`
+4. Run `./scripts/anonymize` to create an anonymized zip file at `.unname/code.zip`

 ## What it does